 Accessing Your Life Insurance Cash Value

-If you have a permanent life insurance policy that has accumulated a material amount of cash value, then this could give you at least one source of funds to draw from.
+A permanent life insurance policy that has accumulated a material amount of cash value could give you at least one source of funds to draw from.

 Again, if the amount of cash value that you withdraw exceeds the total amount of premiums that you have paid into the contract, then the difference will be taxed as ordinary income.

-- Policy loans – You can take out a loan from your policy using the cash value in the policy as collateral.
+You can take out a loan from your policy using the cash value in the policy as collateral.
 The loan will charge you a predetermined rate of interest and if you take out too much money, the policy can lapse.

 The Life Settlement Solution

-Using the cash value in your life policy for current income is fine under normal circumstances, but, as mentioned previously, what if you are diagnosed with a major ailment that is not covered by Medicare or your private health insurance carrier?
-You may need access to more money than you have in your policy’s cash value in a very short time.
-Fortunately, you may have an alternative, known as a life settlement.
+Using the cash value in your life policy for current income is fine under normal circumstances.
+But, as mentioned previously, what if you are diagnosed with something not covered by Medicare or health insurance?
+You may need access to more money than you have in your policy’s cash value in a very short period of time.

-If you are terminally ill, then a viatical settlement may be the way to go.
-This arrangement is similar to a life settlement, where a buyer, known as the viator purchases your life insurance policy and names itself the beneficiary.
+If you are terminally ill, a viatical settlement may be the way to go.
+This arrangement is similar to a life settlement, where a buyer, known as the viator, purchases your life insurance policy and names itself the beneficiary.
 You collect a hefty sum up front and remain as the insured on the policy.

 Life insurance can be an important source of supplemental income on both a monthly and a lump-sum basis when you retire.
 Consult your financial advisor or life insurance agent for more information on how you can best access the cash value in your life insurance policy.